sudoskys/StableDiffusionBook/docs/paint/WebUi/Practicalguide.en.md

 ## Make a hand fix

-Feed the image into inpaint, use roughly the same cue wording, put the cue about the `hand` in front, set the noise reduction depending on how much you want it to change (if you just want the hand to be more complete, tune it to 0.25 or less), then leave the steps the same as CFG and txt2img gen.
+Feed the image into inpaint, use roughly the same prompting, put the cue about the `hand` in front, set the noise reduction depending on how much you want it to change (if you just want the hand to be more complete, tune it to 0.25 or less), then leave the steps the same as CFG and txt2img gen.

 Or just mask the hand, fix it at full resolution, greatly reduce the padding (it uses the surrounding pixels to create the context, but is just re-creating the hand) and only hint at hand issues (detailed hand depiction etc)

-The higher the CFG, the more it matches the cue words, and the higher the noise reduction the more it deviates from the original image.
+The higher the CFG, the more it matches the prompts, and the higher the noise reduction the more it deviates from the original image.

 ## Identical figures & differentiation

 Advanced Img2Img related content is required, the best way to do this is to prepare a 3D master model with colours and then this will ensure basic consistency.

-You can also use a lot of cue words to limit the content of the character, come up with many sheets and pick the pieces that work.
+You can also use a lot of prompts to limit the content of the character, come up with many sheets and pick the pieces that work.

 If it's an expression or a background, you can use the repainting technique from the advanced tutorial.